 Two (2) copies of high school/college transcripts are required.
 An official copy is to be sent directly to the Admissions Office.
 The other copy should be brought with the student for the meeting with an Academic Advisor.
 All communication with the Admissions Office should be addressed to:

-Beth Stryker

 Brookdale Community College

 Office of Admissions

 765 Newman Springs Road

 Lincroft, New Jersey 07738

 healthscienceadmissions@brookdalecc.edu

 There may be a waiting list for the Nursing Program.
-Please check with Beth Stryker at 732.224.2330 for more information.
+Please check with healthscienceadmissions@brookdalecc.edu for more information.

 Application Process